AleksandraBakhcheva/designer-portfolio_landing/README.md

 ## Description

-<p>This landing page allows you to get general data (resume, portfolio, contacts) about designer.
+<p>This landing page with theme-switcher allows you to get general data (resume, portfolio, contacts).
 Can be used as draft to create your own portfolio or resume.</p>

 ## Screens